 For a deer-resistant plant list, CLICK HERE.

-In addition to the deer resistance list, I spray high-risk plants with Deer Out 40oz Ready-To-Use Deer Repellent.
+In addition to the deer resistance list, I spray high-risk plants with two different deer repellents.

 I swear by this stuff because I use it all the time and it works for me.